-I'm an electrical engineer who has migrated into telecommunications engineering and medical radiation physics.
+I'm an electrical engineer who has migrated into telecommunications engineering and industrial & medical radiation engineering.
 I joined UTS in April 2011 after nearly a decade working at the University of Wollongong.
-I currently teach 42903 MPLS and Services Architecture and 49202 Communication Protocols; I have previously taught a variety of subjects in Telecommunications Engineering and IT, including satellite communication systems, multiprotocol label switching and communications protocols.
-My main research activities are now focused on wireless and high-performance communications protocols (physical, MAC and network layers), and instrumentation, analog and digital signal processing, data acquisition and analysis for medical radiation physics (nuclear medical imaging, dosimetry, radiotherapy and Monte Carlo simulation.
+I currently teach 42903 MPLS and Services Architecture and 49202 Communication Protocols; I have previously taught 32118 Mobile Application Development and Satellite Communication Systems.
+My main research activities are now focused on instrumentation, analog and digital signal processing, image processing, data acquisition and analysis for radiation applications, medical and industrial imaging, dosimetry, radiotherapy and Monte Carlo simulation.
 I am a member of the RF & Communications Technology (RFCT) Lab and the Perceptual Imaging Lab.

-I think Engineering is about analysis, design, simulation and then actually building something.
+My philosophy is that Engineering should be about analysis, design, simulation and then actually building something.
 The last part is often neglected :-)

 - Honourary member, Centre for Medical Radiation Physics, UoW

 Some current research activities and collaborations that I am currently involved with include: